Wegagen Bank: History

-Overview

 Established under the banking proclamation of Licensing and Supervision, Proclamation No. 84/1994, the bank was registered with the National Bank of Ethiopia on 30 April 1997.
 The Memorandum and Articles of Association of the bank were signed on 15 April 1997 and registered with the Addis Ababa Bureau of Trade, Industry and Tourism on 15 April 1997, Registration Number 1/34/4/89.

-The bank, as it started back then, operated through its head office located in Gofa Sefer, Addis Ababa.
+When it started the bank operated through its head office located in Gofa Sefer, Addis Ababa.
 In October 2017, Wegagen moved to its 23 Storey Headquarters Building in front of Addis Ababa Stadium, Ras Mekonnen Street.

-According to its website, the capital of the bank reached 1.8 billion Birr in 2016.
-Its deposits in 2013–14 exceeded 16 billion birr.
-Wegagen Bank is a medium-sized bank Wegagen with a network of 397 branches of which 144 are in Addis Ababa and the remaining 253 are located in other cities and towns of the country.
-To expand its service coverage, the bank keeps on opening additional branches both in Addis Ababa and regional towns.
-Wegagen Bank is a pioneer to introduce a core banking system as of July 2000, thereby managing to network the head office and all branches.
-Through its versatile ISO Standard Core Banking System, the bank is now delivering more efficient services to its customers.
-The system has also enabled the bank to provide technology-based banking services such as card payment services (through ATM & POS), internet banking as well as mobile banking services.
+In July 2000, Wegagen Bank was a pioneer in Ethiopia by introduce a core banking system, thereby managing to network the head office and all branches.
+Through its core banking system, the bank was able to delivering more efficient services to its customers.
+The system also enabled the bank to provide technology-based banking services such as card payment services through ATM & EFTPOS, internet banking as well as mobile banking services.

-Its headquarters, a modern building completed recently, is located at the central financial hub of Addis Ababa.
+Its headquarters are a modern building located at the central financial hub of Addis Ababa.
 It is one of eight banks in Ethiopia that has launched an agent banking system.